 Matching pants were worn with both tailcoats and tuxedo jackets.
 They were very high-waisted, coming above the natural waistline, and held up with suspenders.
 The trim on the side legs varied with the dress.
 For tailcoats, the trim was either two slim single or one wide double strip of silk braid.
 With dinner jackets, a single narrow braid was the only trim.
 Satin strips were the slightly less formal and more affordable trim.

-Trousers had thin legs that taped down from the full hip to the ankle – more so in the early ’20s, as they grew wider by the late ’20s.
+Trousers had thin legs that taped down from the full hip to the ankle — but more so in the early ’20s, and they grew wider by the late ’20s.
 Unlike daywear, men’s formal trousers were uncuffed.
 Men’s black silk socks were visible, even while standing up.
 A sharp crease down the center gave a polished look.

 1920s Formal Shirts

-The formal dress shirt traditionally was a white cotton or silk bib front button up shirt with detachable wingtip collar.
+The formal dress shirt was traditionally a white cotton or silk bib front button up shirt with a detachable wingtip collar.
 Bib front shirts were starched stiff and smooth.
 Dress shirts buttoned up with shirt links made of white mother of pearl or black onyx.
 On the double cuffs (French cuffs) were a pair of initialed cuff links.

 By the end of the 1920s, some young men (mostly Americans) tossed out the stiff bib front shirt in favor of a silk night shirt!
 These unstarched soft shirts with smooth or pleated fronts were certainly more comfortable and casual.
 They were only considered acceptable for summertime semi-formal occasions, although plenty of young men wore them to formal events, too.
 Pleated tuxedo shirts were only allowed with black tie accessories.
 They did not become mainstream until decades later and should be avoided for an accurate 1920s look.